Indonesia: Epidemiologists warn of high COVID risk at disaster shelters | DW | 14.12.2021

 However, Dicky Budiman, an epidemiologist from Griffith University in Australia, expressed his concern as most people in Indonesia have yet to receive a full dose of any COVID-19 vaccine.

 According to the Ministry of Health, only half of Indonesians are fully vaccinated, and around 70% have received a single dose.
-Although case numbers are lower following a surge in late summer, the omicron variant has raised concern recently.
+Although case numbers are lower following a surge in late summer, the omicron variant has recently raised concern.

 Budiman said the government should provide more comprehensive disaster risk mapping and promote vaccination in those disaster-prone areas.